jhap1982/giveituruguay/2016/2016-06-30 - Kosakowo Airport (Open'er Festival), Gdynia, Poland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-We Turn Red
+4. We Turn Red
-Otherside
+5. Otherside
-Nobody Weird Like Me
+6. Nobody Weird Like Me
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-Dark Necessities
+8. Dark Necessities
-Magic Johnson tease
+9. Magic Johnson tease
-She's Only 18
+10. She's Only 18
-Go Robot
+11. Go Robot
-Californication
+12. Californication
-Close My Eyes part of JOSH
+13. Close My Eyes part of JOSH
-Around the World
+14. Around the World
-Detroit
+15. Detroit
-I Wanna Be Your Dog part of
+16. I Wanna Be Your Dog part of
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Warszawa part of JOSH
+18. Warszawa part of JOSH
-The Getaway
+19. The Getaway
-Give It Away
+20. Give It Away

 ## Notes